 - 2 ½ cups flour

 - 4 tablespoons cold unsalted butter cubed

 - 1 heaping cup of fresh cranberries OR 1 cup dried cranberries

 - 1 cup heavy cream

 - ¼ cup frozen orange juice concentrate slightly defrosted

 - 1 cup confectioners' sugar

-- 1 tablespoons frozen orange juice concentrate, melted
+- 1 tablespoon frozen orange juice concentrate* melted

 - ⅛ teaspoon fine salt

 - 1 tablespoon frozen orange juice concentrate* defrosted